Thompson Capper: Early life and military career

-He was employed on home service for the next ten years and whilst serving as regimental adjutant was promoted to captain on 22 April 1891, attending Staff College before being transferred with his unit to India.
-It was in India that Capper saw his first action, when in 1895 his regiment was attached to a force sent to the Indian-Afghan border to relieve a trapped British force in Chitral.
+Capper was employed on home service for the next ten years and whilst serving as regimental adjutant was promoted to captain on 22 April 1891, attending the Staff College at Camberley from 1896 to 1897 before being transferred with his unit to India.
+It was there that Capper saw his first action, when in 1895 his battalion, the 1st East Lancashire, was attached to a force sent to the Indian-Afghan border to relieve a trapped British force in Chitral.
 Three years later he was again in action as an advisor to an Egyptian unit of the Anglo-Egyptian army under Horatio Kitchener which travelled down the Nile in the final campaign of the Mahdist War.
-During these operations, Capper participated in the battle of Atbara and was with the force which fought in the culminating Battle of Omdurman.
-He received a brevet promotion as major on 16 November 1898.
+During these operations, Capper participated in the Battle of Atbara and was with the force which fought in the culminating Battle of Omdurman.
+He received a brevet promotion to major on 16 November 1898.
+In July 1899 he succeeded Captain George Forestier-Walker as a staff captain at the War Office.

-South African service
+South Africa

-The following year, 1899, Capper and his regiment were again engaged in Africa, being transported to South Africa to serve in the Second Boer War.
+Later that year Capper and his regiment were again engaged in Africa, being transported to South Africa to serve in the Second Boer War.
 There Capper performed his duties with distinction for the next three years, being heavily engaged at the defeat of Spion Kop and participating in the relief of Ladysmith in early 1900.
 He remained in South Africa engaged in guerilla operations against the Boer forces until the armistice of May 1902, commanding a flying column in the Cape Colony.
 During the war, he received a brevet appointment as lieutenant colonel on 29 November 1900, and was promoted to the substantive rank of major on 5 December 1901.
 Following the war's conclusion in June 1902, Capper was awarded the Distinguished Service Order (DSO) on his return home.
-He was also awarded the Queen's South Africa Medal with six clasps and the King's South Africa Medal with two clasps in recognition of his service during the war, and was twice Mentioned in Despatches.
+He was also awarded the Queen's South Africa Medal with six clasps and the King's South Africa Medal with two clasps in recognition of his service during the war, and was twice mentioned in dispatches.
 Capper returned to the United Kingdom in the SS Dunottar Castle, which arrived at Southampton in July 1902.